pmean/build-website/text/99/diagnostic-99.md

 ![](../../../web/images/99/diagnostic-9911.gif)

 So you might interpret the diagnostic odds ratio as the spread between the two likelihood ratios.
+If
+- for example
-If, for example, the likelihood ratio for a positive test is 10 and is 0.5 for a negative test, then there is a 20 fold change.
+- the likelihood ratio for a
+positive test is 10 and is 0.5 for a negative test
+- then there is a 20
+fold change.
 Another way of interpreting this is that the post-test odds would be 20 fold higher for a positive test than for a negative test.